National Highway Traffic Safety Administration (NHTSA)

 What We Do

-Vermont Governor's Highway Safety Program (GHSP) awards federal highway safety grant funds to local, state and non-profit agencies for projects to improve highway safety and reduce deaths and serious injuries due to crashes.
-GHSP is also involved with the Vermont Highway Safety Alliance (VHSA) which has allowed us to build upon a network of highway safety professionals, working in collaboration to increase highway safety through these federally funded programs.
+The Vermont State Highway Safety Office - Behavioral Safety Unit (SHSO-BSU) awards federal highway safety grant funds to local, state and non-profit agencies for projects to improve highway safety and reduce deaths and serious injuries due to crashes.
+The SHSO-BSU is also involved with the Vermont Highway Safety Alliance (VHSA) which has allowed us to build upon a network of highway safety professionals, working in collaboration to increase highway safety through these federally funded programs.

-The GHSP has an in-house staff of three Program Coordinators with specific subject matter areas of expertise, to include Occupant Protection, Distracted Driving, Impaired Driving, Law Enforcement (DUI and OP Enforcement) and Education Outreach programs.
-The staff of the GHSP manages state highway safety grant funds by providing guidance, oversight and monitoring for our partners.
+The SHSO-BSU has an in-house staff of three Program Coordinators with specific subject matter areas of expertise, to include Occupant Protection, Distracted Driving, Impaired Driving, Law Enforcement (DUI and OP Enforcement) and Education Outreach programs.
+The staff of the SHSO-BSU manages state highway safety grant funds by providing guidance, oversight and monitoring for our partners.

-Governor's Highway Safety Programs are designed to educate drivers, passengers, pedestrians, bicyclists and motorcyclists about highway safety.
+The Vermont State Highway Safety Office - Behavioral Safety Unit programs are designed to educate drivers, passengers, pedestrians, bicyclists and motorcyclists about highway safety.
 Our programs employ the use of countermeasures that focus primarily on the modification of driver’s behavior and attitude.